-In response to physical risks due to climate change, the BCP Committee analyzes and monitors the situation, pursues preventive measures, and reports to the Board of Directors.
-A Climate Change Response Committee is responsible for the transition to a low-carbon society.
-This subcommittee consists of members from the relevant divisions, Sustainability Development, Production, Research and Development, and Sales.
+Sustainability Development, Production, Research and Development, and Sales.
 They consider and pursue concrete response measures, whereas the Sustainability Development Committee reports directly to the Board of Directors, monitors progress, discloses information, and incorporates these measures in business plans.
-We are expanding and pursuing responses to these risks from medium to long-term perspectives.
+AICA is expanding and pursuing responses to these risks from medium to long-term perspectives.